james-cole/PyBrainAge/README.md

 You should observe an asterisk (*) next to "pybrainage_env," confirming that you are currently working within the "pybrainage_env" environment you have just created.

 **3 Run PyBrainAge using predict.py**

+The script requires the following inputs:

+    Your ROIs.csv input file.
-You can now proceed to run predict.py (found on this github page).
+    scaler.pkl (available on this GitHub page).
-The inputs required to this script are: 1) your ROIs.csv input file, 2) scaler.pkl (found on this github page) 3) ExtraTreesModel (downloaded via [Zenodo](https://zenodo.org/), using this link )
+    ExtraTreesModel (downloaded from [Zenodo](https://zenodo.org/) using this link).

-The output is a PyBrainAge_Output.csv file containing ID, Age, Brain-Age and Brain-PAD (see note below)
+The output will be saved in a PyBrainAge_Output.csv file, containing ID, Age, Brain-Age, and Brain-PAD (refer to the note below for more details on Brain-PAD).

 ## Brain-PAD